mmehner/hp-witness-extraction/README.md

 ```

-- Create a mappings for commands used in the apparatus, like `\om`:
+- Create mappings for commands used in the apparatus, like `\om`:

 ```latex
 %%% TEI mapping